Key West Florida, originally known as Cayo Hueso, is the beginning, or the end of the amazing Overseas Highway.

 The Different Key West Tours

-Depending on where you start out, and where you want to go, the walking distances are not particularly trying.
+Now regarding your Key West vacation, depending on where you start out, and where you want to go, the walking distances are not particularly trying.
 Key West FL weather can often be hot and humid, so if you're not up to a stroll, there are several trolleys to transport you around the area.

 Trolley rides let you get on and off as you please, for sightseeing along the way.
 You're also treated to a narrated tour while you ride.
 Nothing makes sightseeing more interesting, then an historic anecdote to bring it all into perspective.